South Africa’s top court orders Hani’s killer to be paroled

 Hani was the leader of the ruling African National Congress’ military wing, Umkhonto we Sizwe, and was the general secretary of the South African Communist Party (SACP).

-Walus, a Polish citizen, was sentenced to life in prison and his applications to be released on parole have been rejected by several justice ministers.
+Walus, now a 69-year-old Polish citizen, was sentenced to life in prison and his applications to be released on parole have been rejected by several justice ministers.

 He was convicted alongside Clive Derby-Lewis, who was released on medical parole in 2015 and died in 2016.